 In Kalbeliya Dance, males play various traditional and folk instruments and females perform the dance.
-Kalbeliya Dance is usually performed by a group of two women standing in the center of the stage.
-After this pair, another pair of women come & dances in the same way.
+Kalbeliya Dance is usually performed by a group of two women standing in the centre of the stage.
+After this pair, another pair of women come and dances in the same way.
 As the women dancers move in a circle, while dancing, their body sway acrobatically, leaving an impression that they are made up of some flexible material like rubber.
 Their dance movement resembles that of the snakes.
 The beat of the dance increases in tempo and also there is an increase in their pace of the dance.
 Their perfect movements to the enchanting tune of musical instruments are a treat to the eyes.

-The dancers are required to constantly decrease the tempo of their gyrations and move to the corners to catch their breath while two other dancers would spin around to take their places in the center.
-The specialty of this dance is that the dancers perform it in a beautiful synchronized rhythm that for a moment the audience feels they are the same dancers that continue throughout the performance.
+The dancers are required to constantly decrease the tempo of their gyrations and move to the corners to catch their breath while two other dancers would spin around to take their places in the centre.
+The specialty of this dance is that the dancers perform it in a beautiful synchronized rhythm.

 Costume of Kalbeliya Dance

 The Kalbeliya women dancers wear an Angrakhi on the upper part of the body and an Odhani on the head.
 They wear a long, black coloured and heavily embroidered skirt called Ghagra on the lower body which has a wide circumference.
 This complete dress of Kalbeliya Dance is essentially black in colour with the decorative laces and mirror works to resemble a black snake with white spots or stripes.
 Kalbeliya dancers wear lots of traditional jewellery.

 |More Articles in Folk Dances of Rajasthan (7)|